fpco/terraform-aws-foundation/docs/credstash.md

 ## Manual usage

-After `credstash` related resources have been setup any user from the list of `kms_key_admins` can start using the tool.
+After all resources have been deployed with `terraform apply` we can start using `credstash`.

-Here is a simple example on how to use it on the terminal:
+Here is a simple example on how to use it in the terminal:

 ```bash
 $ credstash put my-secret poor-entropy-password